xelathan/xelathan/README.md

 ## ✋🙂‍↕ About Me

-📱 Mobile App Developer with a specialization in security and IoT systems
+📱 Mobile App Developer and Data Engineer with a specialization in security and IoT systems

 🎓 Pursuing a B.S. at UC Davis and soon to be starting a M.S. in Computer Science at San Jose State University

-🌱 Currently diving into SwiftUI framework, golang for API development, Mobile Networking, and Artificial Intelligence
+🌱 Currently diving into Go for API development, Cloud Services, and ETL/ELT pipeline development

-⚽️ In my free time I like to play football and build keyboards
+⚽️ In my free time I like to play football and build mechanical keyboards

-💬 Feel free to reach out to me for any mobile app development or backend development volunteering or consulting gigs
+💬 Feel free to reach out to me for any mobile app development, data engineering, backend development, volunteering or consulting gigs

 📝 Here is my [Resume](https://www.dropbox.com/scl/fi/5jmy6c99a7mk8l3sdxb3w/resume_ms.pdf?rlkey=fscgt1tlficihf8vpono3msah&st=0tr5ht2j&dl=0) for reference